 The Emergency Stop function is one of those deceptively simple concepts that have managed to get very complicated over time.
 Not every machine needs or can benefit from an emergency stop.
 In some cases, it may lead to an unreasonable expectation of safety from the user.
 Some product-specific standards mandate the requirement for an emergency stop, such as CSA Z434-14 , where robot controllers are required to provide emergency stop functionality, and work cells integrating robots are also required to have emergency stop capability.

 Defining Emergency Stop

-— an immediately that needs to be ended or averted quickly in order to prevent injury or damage.
+- an immediately hazardous situation that needs to be ended or averted quickly in order to prevent injury or damage.

 - a red mushroom-headed button that, when activated, will immediately start the emergency stop sequence.

 Protective measures which are neither inherently safe design measures, nor safeguarding (implementation of guards and/or protective devices), nor information for use, could have to be implemented as required by the intended use and the reasonably foreseeable misuse of the machine.

 An e-stop is a function that is intended for use in Emergency conditions to try to limit or avert harm to someone or something.
 It isn’t a safeguard but is considered to be a Complementary Protective Measure.
 Looking at emergency stop functions from the perspective of the Hierarchy of Controls, emergency stop functions fall into the same level as Personal Protective Equipment like safety glasses, safety boots, and hearing protection.

 Depending on the regulations and the standards you choose to read, machinery may not be required to have an Emergency Stop.
 Quoting from [2, 126.96.36.199]:

 Components and elements to achieve the emergency stop function

 If following a risk assessment, a machine needs to be fitted with components and elements to achieve an emergency stop function for enabling actual or impending emergency situations to be averted, the following requirements apply: